rocket-pool/RPIPs/RPIPs/RPIP-buy_lp.md

   - `target_pool`: <ADDRESS TBD>, a Balancer weighted pool with 90% RPL, 10% ETH, and a 0.5% swap fee
   - `lp_deposit_threshold`: 10 ETH
   - `lp_deposit_cooldown`: 25
-- The contract MUST be upgradable to allow:
+- The contract MUST be upgradable
-  - A new pool to be targeted
-  - A gradual migration from a previously targeted pool to the current target (eg, an "all-asset" withdrawal followed by an "all-asset" deposit plus a single-asset deposit)

 ## Thoughts
 - `lp_deposit_threshold` should be set high enough to prevent an undue gas burden, low enough to minimize common arbitrage, and high enough to keep the contract balance quite low most of the time